 Selfies taken by Canadian cabinet ministers with war criminals Henry Kissinger and Colin Powell are examples of how fawning obeisance disappears the victims of power while celebrating brutal violence.

 Tomas Young was in the fifth day of his first deployment to Iraq when he was struck by a sniper's bullet in Baghdad's Sadr City.
-The single bullet paralyzed him from the chest down, and changed his life forever.
-Now, nine years later, at the age of 33, Tomas has decided to end his life.
-He announced recently that he will soon stop his nourishment, which comes in the form of liquid through a feeding tube.
+Now, nine years later, Tomas has decided to end his life.

 It's been more than a month, but Canadians in general have been able to go about their daily business despite the United Nations declaration that the federal government is complicit in torture.

 Wikileaks founder Julian Assange's protracted effort to fight extradition to Sweden suffered a body blow this week.
 Britain's Supreme Court upheld the arrest warrant, issued in December 2010.